PranavM98/Prediction-of-Stock-Prices---Dash-App/README.md

-# Real Time Amazon Stock Prediction Dash Application - AWS
+# Real Time Amazon Stock Prediction Dash Application - AWS - IDS 706 Final Project

+## Overview of ReadME
+1. Introduction
+2. CI and CD
+3. Cloud Diagram and Architecture
+4. Components of the Project
+5. How to Run the Application

 ## Introduction

+I would like to thank Prof. Noah Gift for his constant support and help.

 ![Stock Prediction Dash Application](https://user-images.githubusercontent.com/30974949/100032921-15d3d480-2e1f-11eb-8eaa-5d5fdd3f23ad.png)